-Since its inception, a total of 4,068 awards (all awards are made on an annual basis) have been made.
+Since its inception, 4,649 total awards (all awards are made on an annual basis) have been made.
 It also adds significant value to owning a home in Hammond, especially for families with more than one child.
 The average Hammond home is appraised at about \$100,000.00.
-Based on that value, a home with one child, adds 41% to its value.
+Based on that value, a home with one child adds 41% to its value.